Sardis Synagogue: Archaeological expeditions

-The first extensive scientific expeditions in the area took place between 1910–1914.
+The first extensive scientific expeditions in the area took place between 1910 and 1914.
 Director of the Ottoman Imperial Museum (currently known as Istanbul Archeology Museums) Osman Hamdi Bey invited Prof. Howard Crosby Butler of Princeton University to carry out the expedition.
 They executed the last season in 1922, and Prof. Butler unveiled Temple of Artemis and Necropolis of Sardis.
 After these discoveries Prof. Butler died unexpectedly and excavations stopped for that period.

 Later on, in 1958, Archeology Professor George M. A. Hanfmann of Harvard University and Dean of the Architecture School at Cornell University, Prof. Henry Detweiler started a new series of expeditions.
 In collaboration with the General Directorate of Cultural Heritage and Museums affiliated to Ministry of Culture and Tourism of the Turkish Republic, the annual archeological expeditions to Sardis continues to this day.
 This series of expeditions that has been going over six decades is called "the Archeological Exploration of Sardis".
 Every year a group of 50 to 80 including scholars, professionals and students competent in archeology, art history, archeology, anthropology and many other disciplines from all around the world travel to Sardis to participate in the explorations.

 In 1962, these excavations unearthed perhaps the most impressive synagogue in the western diaspora yet discovered from antiquity, yielding over eighty Greek and seven Hebrew inscriptions as well as numerous mosaic floors.
 (For evidence in the east, see Dura Europos in Syria.)
 The discovery of the Sardis synagogue has reversed previous assumptions about Judaism in the later Roman empire.
 Along with the discovery of the godfearers/theosebeis inscription from Aphrodisias, it provides indisputable evidence for the continued vitality of Jewish communities in Asia Minor, their integration into general Roman imperial civic life, and their size and importance at a time when many scholars previously assumed that Christianity had eclipsed Judaism.

-Architectural Structure of the Sardis Synagogue
+Architectural structure

-The synagogue's plan interestingly resembles to early Christian basilicas.
+The synagogue's plan resembles early Christian basilicas.
 However, thanks to the abundant Hebrew and Greek inscriptions and menorah representations that were found, it was successfully identified as a synagogue.

 The entryway was through a colonnaded forecourt in the east.
 It was roofed on the sides with an open center.
 In its original state, the forecourt was covered with painted plaster and decorated with marble.
-These decorations were added afterward, possibly in 5th century.
+These decorations were added afterward, possibly during the 5th century CE.
 At the center of the forecourt, there was a fountain for congregants to wash their hands before the prayer.

 Following the forecourt there was an assembly hall, large enough to hold nearly one thousand people.
 This hall is also decorated with marble.
-However, these decorations seem to be placed on the walls earlier than the ones in the forecourt, in nearly 4th century.
+However, these decorations seem to have been placed on the walls earlier than the ones in the forecourt, during the early 4th century CE.
 Additionally, they have inscriptions in Greek including the donors' names on them.
-During the excavations, two shrines laying lateral to the center were discovered during the expeditions.
+During the excavations, two shrines lying lateral to the center were discovered.